pythonkenyard/TDBuploader/README.md

 #**Current working trackers**
 -TorrentDB
 -BeyondHD

+#Status update 2022.05.19 - Support added for TMDB, IMDB and TVDB, however I have created some issues around title naming for TDB.
+I need to iron out the known bugs before pushing an update.

 # TDBuploader
 Script for creation of torrents, for your tracker, which also creates text file with mediainfo and 5 screenshots ready for uploading.